Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 but that don't make into an interesting enough program.
 So let's make a good old "hello world" program.

-In Linux x86-64 assembly, it would be:
+On Linux x86-64 assembly, it would be:

 ```nasm
 section .data